Introduction

 section2:subsection0:key0: {}",

-The following code calls children and returns values for section2:subsection0:
+The following code calls sections and returns values for section2:subsection0:

 let section = config.section("section2");